-Since 1999, ScholarShare 529 has grown to more than 300,000 accounts with over $8 billion in total plan assets.
-More importantly, ScholarShare 529 has helped families meet their higher education needs with more than $2.5 billion withdrawn for qualified higher education expenses since the plan’s inception.
+Since 1999, ScholarShare 529 has grown to more than 319,000 accounts with over $8.6 billion in total plan assets.
+More importantly, ScholarShare 529 has helped families meet their higher education needs with approximately $3 billion withdrawn for qualified higher education expenses since the plan’s inception.
 ScholarShare 529 is ranked as one of the top-rated 529 college savings plans in the country by Morningstar, an independent investment research firm, and is considered one of the top performing direct-sold 529 plans by www.savingforcollege.com.

-As the state banker, Treasurer Chiang oversees billions of dollars in transactions every year.
-He also serves on numerous State authorities, boards and commissions, including the ScholarShare Investment Board (SIB).
+As the state banker, Treasurer oversees billions of dollars in transactions every year.

 Some of the Treasurer’s key responsibilities include:

 The Association of California School Administrators (ACSA) is the largest umbrella organization for school leaders in the United States, serving more than 17,000 California educators.